Serving Montgomery County including Abington, Pennsylvania; Abington Bed Sore Attorney

 Abington Bed Sore Attorney: What Causes Bed Sores

-Bed sores develop when the skin is exposed to prolonged pressure.
-To avoid bed sores this pressure must be regularly offloaded.
+Prolonged pressure on the skin can cause bed sores; however, bed sores are avoidable.
+When reducing skin pressure, bed sores rarely occur.
+The pressure on the skin must be regularly offloaded to avoid bed sores from developing.
+To avoid bed sores, this pressure therefore must be regularly offloaded.
 This is achieved when proper turning and repositioning of a nursing home resident.
-If timely turning and repositioning of nursing home residents does not occur, bed sores develop.
+If timely turning and repositioning of nursing home residents does not occur, hence, bed sores develop.

 When it comes to bed sore development, it is also important to make certain the individual is receiving proper nutrition, hydration and hygiene care.
 When a nursing home resident develops a bed sore because repositioning is not provided and/or nutrition, hydration or hygiene has been neglected, that person is likely the victim of nursing home neglect.